IBM/aspera-cli/README.md

 This gem is provided as-is, and is not intended to be a complete CLI, or industry-grade product.
 This is a sample.
-Aspera provides a CLI tool here: <a href="http://downloads.asperasoft.com/en/downloads/62">http://downloads.asperasoft.com/en/downloads/62</a>.
+Aspera provides a CLI tool here: http://downloads.asperasoft.com/en/downloads/62 .

 The CLI's folder where configuration and cache files are kept is `$HOME/.aspera/aslmcli`